 The defrost system is electronic with an adjustable time interval of 90, 60, or 30 minutes.
 It is factory set at 60 or 90 minutes.
-At the selected time interval with the outdoor coil temperature at approximately 28 °F, the system will defrost.
-When the sensor sees a rise in the outdoor coil temperature to approximately 10 minutes, the defrost will be terminated.
+At the selected time interval with the outdoor coil temperature at approximately 28°F, the system will defrost.
+When the sensor sees the correct rise in the outdoor coil temperature or after approximately 10 minutes, the defrost will be terminated.